pbrandwijk/pbrandwijk.github.io/_posts/2020-09-14-cheat-sheet-git.md

 $ git branch <branch>           # Create a new branch
 $ git checkout <branch>         # Switch to the given branch
 $ git checkout -b <branch>      # Switch to given branch and create it if it didn't exist
+$ git checkout -b <branch> <commit-hash> # Create new branch from a previous commit
+$ git checkout --track origin/<branch> # Fetch, track and checkout a branch from origin
 $ git branch -d <branch>        # Delete branch, but check that it has been merged
 $ git branch -D <branch>        # Delete branch whether or not it has been merged
 $ git push origin --delete <branch> # Delete a remote branch